 Bottom line - not a perfect product, but nevertheless an effective one for treating rosacea breakouts.
 I will repurchase.

-I developed red itchy patches of dry skin on my cheeks and it became so irritating that I was ashamed to go in public and show my face to my mom even.
+I developed red itchy patches of dry skin on my cheeks and it became so irritating that I was ashamed to go in public and show my face to even my mom.
 I didn't know about prosacea until I went to the supermarket originally looking to purchase Cortizone cooling relief.
 It was then when I came across prosacea because the packaging really caught my attention!
 The lady on the packaging had the red patches on her cheeks like me!
 I had to try prosacea because it looked like I had the same thing that was seen on the package.
 Prosacea came in a small tube and it costs $12 which I thought was pricey for so little product.
 I knew I had nothing to lose because I wanted to at least reduce and relieve the red blotchy skin and stop the itchiness.

 When I got back, I immediately applied the prosacea on the affected areas of my face (cheeks).
 (FYI: It's more effective for me when I cleanse my face before prosacea application).
 After the application, my cheeks felt cool (I think it's because of the aloe.
 It's one of the ingredients in prosacea).
 Also, my cheeks felt smooth.
 However, after a while my cheeks started to get dry and flaky from the prosacea.
 The good thing however is whenever I applied it, the redness and itching reduced to a small extent.
 I applied it again at night and by the next morning, my cheeks got much better.
 There was still a bit of redness and flaky skin but it was a big improvement from before using prosacea.
 I continued using it for a week and I'm so glad that my cheeks are no longer red, blotchy and my skin isn't as flaky as of right now.